RED Air

-RED Air S.R.L. is a low-cost leisure airline with facilities in Las Américas International Airport, and main offices in Santo Domingo, Dominican Republic.
+RED Air S.R.L. is a low-cost leisure airline with facilities in Las Américas International Airport and main offices in Santo Domingo, Dominican Republic.

 History

-It was founded in 2020 as a joint-venture between the Venezuelan airline LASER Airlines and Dominican fixed-base operator SERVAIR Dominicana.
+The airline was founded in January 2020 as a joint venture between the Venezuelan airline LASER Airlines and Dominican fixed-base operator SERVAIR Dominicana.

 Destinations

-As of November 2022, RED Air serves schedule flights to the following destinations:
+As of December 2024, RED Air serves scheduled flights to the following destinations:

 Fleet

-Current fleet
+Current

-As of June 2022, RED Air operates the following aircraft:
+As of January 2025, RED Air operates the following aircraft:

-Former fleet
+Former

 RED Air formerly operated the following aircraft: